icatana/GetAndCleanDataAssignment/CodeBook.md

 8) Merge the training and the test sets using rbind function.
 9) Select only mean and standard deviation columns as well as subject and activity
 10) Creates a second, independent tidy data set with the average of each variable for each activity and each subject
-11) Save the tidy data set into a CSV file
+11) Save the tidy data set into a CSV file called [tidy_dataset.csv](https://github.com/icatana/GetAndCleanDataAssignment/blob/master/tidy_dataset.csv)